 Our hospital is open Monday – Friday 8:00am to 6:00pm and Saturday 8:00am to 12:00pm.
 The clinic is closed on Sunday.
 Monday-Friday drop offs as early as 7:30am for your convenience.

 2. Do I need to have an appointment?

 Yes, patients are seen by appointment.
-Emergencies will be seen immediately and prioritized to create as little disruption to scheduled appointments as possible.
+Emergencies arriving during regular business hours will be seen immediately and prioritized to create as little disruption to scheduled appointments as possible.

 Cash, Check, MasterCard and Visa.

 Payment is expected at the time of service.

 6. Can I get an estimate for the services I am considering?

 Yes, you may request an estimate at any time and we will gladly provide a treatment plan with estimated expenses for you.

 7. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing every anesthesia procedure and surgery in order to minimize the risk of anesthesia to your beloved family member.